-If you look really closely to your screen you will be able to see these tiny pixel dots that make up your display, assuming it is not a retina display.
+If you look really closely at your screen you will be able to see these tiny pixel dots that make up your display, assuming it is not a retina display.

 Introducing pixel density.

-Density basically means that a 6 inch 720P screen would have a lower PPI then a 5 inch 720P screen.
-Both screens have the same number of pixels 720P (1280×720) but the 6 inch pixels are larger as they need to fill a larger area.
+Density basically means that a 6 inch 720P screen would have a lower PPI than a 5 inch 720P screen.
+Both screens have the same number of pixels 720P (1280×720) but the 6-inch pixels are larger as they need to fill a larger area.
 A larger pixel results in a reduction in PPI and sharpness.
 In terms of sharpness, the actual resolution is not as important as pixel density.

 How to calculate PPI

 The easy way is to go to this site and enter the screen size and pixel resolution.